Red gram, Pigeonpea

 Predators include some vertebrates, arthropods and birds.
 Parasite or parasitoids wasps of the species Bracon platynotae, Perisierola cellularis, and Zatropis tortricidis attack the larvae of the gold-banded Etiella moth, and can have a pronounced effect on its population.
 Fungal and bacterial diseases can also be used to control the spread of the pest.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 This moth is usually not considered a major pest of legumes and often do not deserve any course of action.
-However, insecticides formulations based on endosulfan or monocrotophos have been used as foliar sprays.
+However, some insecticides formulations can be used as foliar sprays.